FarronF/limerick-council-meetings/meetings/2019/09/18-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd July 2019.md

 The Senior Executive Engineer agreed to attend the September meeting of the District in

-order to finalise the above.---
+order to finalise the above.
+---
 5

 6.